Handheld game console: Watara Supervision

-The Watara Supervision was released in 1992 in an attempt to compete with the Nintendo Game Boy.
-The first model was designed very much like a Game Boy, but it is grey in color and has a slightly larger screen.
-The second model was made with a hinge across the center and can be bent slightly to provide greater comfort for the user.
+The Watara SuperVision was released in 1992 in an attempt to compete with the Nintendo Game Boy.
+The first model was designed very much like a Game Boy, but was grey in color and had a slightly larger screen.
+The second model was made with a hinge across the center and could be bent slightly to provide greater comfort for the user.
 While the system did enjoy a modest degree of success, it never impacted the sales of Nintendo or Sega.
-The Supervision was redesigned a final time as "The Magnum".
+The SuperVision was redesigned a final time as "The Magnum".
 Released in limited quantities it was roughly equivalent to the Game Boy Pocket.
 It was available in three colors: yellow, green and grey.
 Watara designed many of the games themselves, but did receive some third party support, most notably from Sachen.

 A TV adapter was available in both PAL and NTSC formats that could transfer the Supervision's black-and-white palette to 4 colors, similar in some regards to the Super Game Boy from Nintendo.

 Hartung Game Master

-The Hartung Game Master is an obscure handheld released at an unknown point in the early 1990s.
+The Hartung Game Master was an obscure handheld released at an unknown point in the early 1990s.
 Its graphics fidelity was much lower than most of its contemporaries, displaying just 64x64 pixels.
 It was available in black, white, and purple, and was frequently rebranded by its distributors, such as Delplay, Videojet and Systema.

-The exact number of games released is not known, but is likely around 20.
+The exact number of games released is not known, but was likely around 20.
 The system most frequently turns up in Europe and Australia.